If you lose the case

 Interest is calculated from the day the judgment is received, but you will not have to pay interest if you pay the full compensation award within 14 days.

 You can be taken to court and forced to pay.
-You can also be fined if you do not pay.
+You can also be fined and named online by the government if you do not pay.

 Pay back state benefits